 Day 3: Hakkaidô and Kyoto

-Hakkaidô is a lively region and sits just next to Japan’s largest national park.
+Hakkaidô is a lively region, popular for its ski resorts, that sits just next to Japan’s largest national park.
 You will find amazing sake breweries offering tour experiences.
 Some recipes have not changed in centuries, so you know that you are getting a true taste of Japanese culture.
 Although do make sure that you have planned a hearty lunch before you start: Sake is renowned for being a treacherous drink that goes easily to your head.

 You can then travel to Kyoto where you will start your final journey in Japan.